alexandra-frca/bayesianlearning/README.md

-## Quantum parameter estimation with Bayesian learning (Masters project)
+## Quantum parameter estimation via Bayesian inference (Masters project)
 ### Alexandra Ramôa Alves | Engineering Physics - Physics of Information, University of Minho

 Each folder contains several scripts, generally a .pdf file with slides showing a selection of results, and sometimes data.